 - Proof of U.S. citizenship in the form of a valid, unexpired U.S. Passport, or a birth certificate and government-issued photo I.D. (state driver’s license or ID) or TSA approval for non-U.S..

 - At least a FAA Third Class Medical Certificate (for certificated pilots, Basic Med is the minimum required medical certificate if they are eligible)

 - FAA Student Pilot Certificate or Pilot Certificate (for certificated pilots)

 - Date of last FAA Flight Review or FAA checkride (for certificated pilots only)

 - Note: IFR-rated pilots must show proof of instrument currency if seeking to fly in Instrument Meteorological Conditions.
 If out of currency, an Instrument Proficiency Check (IPC) must be scheduled with a CRAFT CFI-I before they will be allowed to fly a CRAFT plane in IMC.

-- Proof of Renters Insurance with hull coverage of at least $2500 for Cessnas and $5000 for Diamonds.
+- Proof of Renters Insurance with hull coverage of at least $1000 is required.
+However, in the event of an in-motion incident, our deductible is $2500 of Cessnas and $5000 for Diamonds.
+So we highly recommended carrying $5000 of coverage to avoid paying out of pocket the difference between the deductible and your insurance.
 We recommend AVEMCO for annual insurance or Starr Gate which offers insurance terms for less than 1 year if you prefer monthly.

 - For student pilots, the appropriate logbook endorsement for solo and/or cross-country flight from their primary CFI